Small-Bodies-Node/catch/README.md

 The script `scripts/add-spacewatch.py` will harvest metadata from calibrated data labels.
 It requires a local copy of the labels.
 They may be downloaded with:

   `wget -r -R *.fits --no-parent https://sbnarchive.psi.edu/pds4/surveys/gbo.ast.spacewatch.survey/data/`

+### ATLAS

+The SBN is also the main archive for the ATLAS survey.
+This archive is in review and will be available at a future date.

+The script `scripts/add-atlas.py` will harvest metadata from calibrated data labels.
+It requires a local copy of the labels and files.

 ## Modifying existing surveys